 safeguard and secure the information we collect online.

 We have put appropriate technical and organisational security policies and procedures in place to protect personal data (including sensitive personal data) from loss, misuse, alteration or destruction.
-We aim to ensure that access to your personal data is limited only to those who need to access it.
-Those individuals who have access to the data are required to maintain the confidentiality of such information.
-We may apply pseudonymisation, de-identification and anonymisation techniques in efforts to further protect personal data.
+We aim to ensure that access to your personal data is limited only to those needing access.
+Those individuals with access to the data must maintain the confidentiality of such information.
+We may apply pseudonymisation, de-identification and anonymisation techniques to protect personal data further.

 How long do we keep your personal data for?